marcelocf/janusgraph_tutorial/README.md

 1. basic schema
 1. data loading
 1. querying
+1. hadoop integration
 1. indexing for performance
-1. hadoop integration

-By the end of this tutorial you should be able to design your own database backend using JanusGraph.
+By the end of this tutorial you should be able to design your own (very simple but functional) database backend using JanusGraph.

 ## Code